MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Experiments

 \textbf{Evaluation Metric.} We follow the standard evaluation protocol used in previous works~\cite{liao2024maptrv2, liu2024leveraging} for fair comparisons.
 The perception range, centered on the ego vehicle, is defined as $[\SI{-15}{\meter}, \SI{15}{\meter}]$ for the X-axis, $[\SI{-30}{\meter}, \SI{30}{\meter}]$ for the Y-axis, and $[\SI{-5}{\meter}, \SI{3}{\meter}]$ for the Z-axis.
 We adopt the mean average precision (mAP) to evaluate the quality of vectorized maps.
 A candidate is considered a true positive (TP) if its Chamfer distance to the ground truth is below a given threshold.
 We compute the average precision (AP) at distance thresholds $\{ \SI{0.5}{\meter}, \SI{1.0}{\meter}, \SI{1.5}{\meter} \}$ and report mAP over all categories.

 \textbf{Implementation Details.} We employ ResNet-50~\cite{he2016deep} as the backbone for fair comparison with previous works~\cite{liu2023vectormapnet,liao2022maptr}.
 The map model follows the MapQR~\cite{liu2024leveraging} architecture and training recipe, with a BEV feature size of 200$\times$100, a 6-layer decoder, 100 instance queries, and 20 points per map element.
 We train the map model for 6 epochs on Argoverse~2 and 24 epochs on nuScenes with a batch size of 32, using AdamW optimizer with a learning rate of 6$\times$10$^{-4}$ and cosine annealing.
 The MC-NeRF samples along camera rays up to \SI{35}{\meter} at \SI{0.3}{\meter} intervals and applies a 387-dimensional (387-d) frequency positional encoding.
 Both neural point and sampling features are 64-d, and output instance embeddings are 8-d.
+Unless otherwise specified, all MLPs consist of three fully connected layers with ReLU activations.
 We train MC-NeRF for 2 epochs on Argoverse~2 and 8 epochs on nuScenes with a batch size of 24, using AdamW optimizer with a learning rate of 4.5$\times$10$^{-4}$ and cosine annealing.
 We freeze the map model during MC-NeRF training for stability.
 The number of self-training~rounds is set to 3.
 During inference, we remove the MC-NeRF for efficiency.